anpopa/taskmonitor/README.md

 | WITH_INSTALL_LICENSE | ON | Install license file on target for QA checks |

 ### Local Build
-`mkdir build && cd build && cmake .. && make `
+> mkdir build && cd build && cmake .. && make

 ## Execute
 The service needs elevated capabilities.

 To start in manually:
-`sudo taskmonitor -c /etc/taskmonitor.conf`
+> sudo taskmonitor -c /etc/taskmonitor.conf

 As a systemd service if WITH_SYSTEMD is ON:
-`sudo systemctl enable --now taskmonitor.service`
+> sudo systemctl enable --now taskmonitor.service`

-## Sample syslog output
+## Output sample
+You can find bellow a short log sample on a Raspberry Pi4 target device

+### Syslog output
 ```
 Okt 05 07:33:13 rpi4dev systemd[1]: Started TaskMonitor Service.
 Okt 05 07:33:14 rpi4dev taskmonitor[813]: Logging open for TaskMonitor